 - Remove from the oven then spin the tray around so the other side of the pan gets heat from the back of the oven and the mix can bake evenly.

 - Return to the oven and bake for another 10-15 minutes, checking every so often to make sure the cluster chunks don’t burn.
-Once golden brown, remove from the oven and allow to cool on the tray.
+Once golden brown, remove the tray from the oven and allow the granola to cool on the tray.

-- Add in the dried fruit and coconut flakes, then break off clusters and chunks and store in a jar with an airtight lid.
-Enjoy!
+- Add in the dried fruit and coconut flakes, then break off the clusters and chunks and store in a jar with an airtight lid.

 Have you made granola before?
 What was it like?
 Share in the comments below.